girder/girder/docs/deploy.rst

 Deploy
 ======

-There are may ways to deploy Girder into production.
+There are many ways to deploy Girder into production.
 Here is a set of guides on how to deploy Girder to several different platforms.

 Heroku